Mammoth (MMT) Trading Down 5.3% Over Last Week

-Mammoth (MMT) traded flat against the US dollar during the 1 day period ending at 16:00 PM E.T. on October 9th.
-One Mammoth coin can now be purchased for approximately $0.0018 or 0.00000007 BTC on exchanges.
-Over the last week, Mammoth has traded 5.3% lower against the US dollar.
-Mammoth has a market cap of $12.60 million and $7,727.02 worth of Mammoth was traded on exchanges in the last 24 hours.
+Mammoth (MMT) traded flat against the US dollar during the 24 hour period ending at 17:00 PM Eastern on October 11th.
+One Mammoth coin can now be bought for approximately $0.0018 or 0.00000007 BTC on major exchanges.
+During the last week, Mammoth has traded 5.3% lower against the US dollar.
+Mammoth has a total market cap of $12.60 million and $7,727.02 worth of Mammoth was traded on exchanges in the last 24 hours.

 - NXM (NXM) traded flat against the dollar and now trades at $57.03 or 0.00200723 BTC.